SudoTraceRoute/2.4GHz-Modular-Parabolic-Dish-Antenna/README.md

 I have no formal IT degree, but I'm building and testing real hardware to deepen my knowledge in RF behavior, Wi-Fi diagnostics, Linux tooling, and network infrastructure.

+---

+---

+## ✅ Project Status: Complete

+This hardware build is finished and has successfully demonstrated directional Wi-Fi reception improvements compared to standard omnidirectional antennas.

+Further experimentation, signal testing, and network analysis will be explored in future, related projects using this antenna.